IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Extended addressability If you want the utility file system to be larger than 4 GB, then use SMS DATACLASS for extended addressability.
 Name DSFS requires that each system have its own uniquely named VSAM LDS to use as a utility file system.
 By default, DSFS has a specific naming convention that requires the system name to be the last qualifier in the name of the data set.
 In a shared file system environment, the prior qualifiers must match the utility file system data set names that are being used by the other sysplex members.
 The default naming convention can be overridden by specifying the UTFS_NAME option in the IDFFSPRM file.
 The value of this option will be used as the full name of the VSAM LDS.
 For an example of utility file system data set names in a shared file system environment, see "Naming convention" on page 25.
 Additional requirements
-· DSFS must also have access to the defined data set.
+Â· DSFS must also have access to the defined data set.
-· The DSFS user ID must have at least ALTER authority for any VSAM linear data sets that is used as a utility file system.
+Â· The DSFS user ID must have at least ALTER authority for any VSAM linear data sets that is used as a utility file system.
-· Utility file system data sets with key labels have additional requirements as described in "Allowing for encryption of the utility file system" on page 24.
+Â· Utility file system data sets with key labels have additional requirements as described in "Allowing for encryption of the utility file system" on page 24.
 22 z/OS: z/OS Data Set File System Administration

 Allowing for dynamic growth of the utility file system DSFS will attempt to dynamically grow a utility file system that is full.
-It extends and formats the utility file system in 25 MB increments as needed to satisfy demand for space on the utility file system. · If the current extents are full, DSFS attempts to create a new extent (or extents) for the utility file system and format 25 MB of that extent or extents. · If there is more space in the last extent to allow 25 MB to be formatted, then DSFS uses that space and avoids extending the data set.
+It extends and formats the utility file system in 25 MB increments as needed to satisfy demand for space on the utility file system. Â· If the current extents are full, DSFS attempts to create a new extent (or extents) for the utility file system and format 25 MB of that extent or extents. Â· If there is more space in the last extent to allow 25 MB to be formatted, then DSFS uses that space and avoids extending the data set.
 DSFS issues message IDFS00096I when attempting to grow the utility file system and message IDFS00095I if the file system is successfully grown.
 If the utility file system grow attempt failed, it issues message IDFS00094E.
 To allow DSFS to extend the data set, a secondary space allocation is required, possibly with additional candidate volumes to allow extension if the primary DASD volume is full.
 An example of a definition that allows for dynamic growth is shown in the following figure:
 Figure 2.
 Defining a utility file system with secondary extents NAME The VSAM cluster name to give to the utility file system.
 Guidelines to follow when naming the utility file system are described in "Naming convention" on page 25.
 VOLUMES The administrator specified multiple candidate volumes, which will allow for this utility file system to be grown much larger if needed.
 DATACLASS The administrator requested an SMS DATACLASS that allows for extended addressability, which enables the utility file system data set to be larger than 4 GB.
 CYL (P, S) The administrator provided a secondary extent value to allow dynamic growth of the data set.
 ZFS This keyword is required for utility file system definitions.